Soler (band): Concerts

 Soler held their first live concerts on 27 and 28 December at Kowloon Bay, Hong Kong.

 Soler held a concert at the Hong Kong Coliseum in Hung Hom on 25 April 2006.
 They invited as guest performers Paul Wong, Ryan Hui and Karen Mok.

-On 31 October 2010, Soler performed with an 8 piece band from Sicily, Italy called The OmniArt Ensemble at the 24th Macau International Music Festival.
+On 31 October 2010, Soler performed with an eight piece band from Sicily, Italy called The OmniArt Ensemble at the 24th Macau International Music Festival.

 Soler did a round of concerts for VIVO Tour on 12 November 2010 at Rotunda One Hitec, Hong Kong and 19 November 2010 at Legacy Taipei.
-A follow up tour "VIVO, Live goes on" continued the album promotion tour with smaller gigs in different cities from China to Taiwan to Malaysia.
+A follow-up tour "VIVO, Live goes on" continued the album promotion tour with smaller gigs in different cities from China to Taiwan to Malaysia.
 And was ended with the concert "When Summer Ends—A Gathering" in Legacy, Taipei on 21 September 2011.

 In 2011, Soler began touring with Lo Tai Yo in the Love Melody 2100 Tour, playing a significant part in the concerts with a rock setting together with Tony Wong from the Taiwan rock band "Monkey Pilot".
 The tour kicked off in Beijing, China on 2 July 2011, scheduled to run all the way into the summer of 2012, with stops in Shanghai, Chengdu, Guangzhou, Shenzhen, Hong Kong and more.

 On May 25, 2015, Soler is guest performer at the 8th Annual Fairchild Radio Songwriter's Quest in Toronto, Canada.
 Noted physician and composer and long time SQ contestant, Dr. Ian Pun will present his cooking dubstep song "Digital Spareribs" 数字排骨.

-In late 2016, Soler performed as a guest performer at the Hong Kong Coliseum with children who were students from Aspire Music.